KyberNetwork/smart-contracts/integration.md

 For example, if user wants to sell GNO tokens in return to ETH, he should set `source = 0x6810e776880c02933d47db1b9fc05908e5386b96` and `dest = 0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee`.
-In return to 1 GNO token he is expected to recieve `expectedPrice / 10**18` ETH, but in the worse case scenario he will get only `slippagePrice/10**18` ETH.
+In return to 1 GNO token he is expected to receive `expectedPrice / 10**18` ETH, but in the worse case scenario he will get only `slippagePrice/10**18` ETH.

 If he wants to buy GNO with ETH, he should set